Proudly serving Fairfax, Prince William, Loudoun, Arlington, Alexandria and Northern Virginia

 If you are facing a license suspension, however, you may have the option of receiving a restricted license.
 Also known as a work license or a hardship license, this type of driver’s license permits you to drive under specific restrictions.
 The DMV in Virginia generally provides it.

-With a restricted license, you can drive to certain essential locations such as school, work, and even church, depending on the judge’s discretion managing your case.
+With a restricted license, you can drive to certain essential locations such as school, work, and even church, depending on the discretion of the judge managing your case.
 To obtain a restricted license, you will need to petition the court with the help of your attorney.
-A skilled reckless driving VA attorney can examine the facts in your case, determine whether to pursue a limited driving license and guide you through the process.
+A skilled reckless driving VA attorney can examine the facts in your case, determine whether to pursue a limited driving license, and guide you through the process.

 Those who hold a commercial driver’s license, or CDL, may face additional and harsher penalties.
 There are federal repercussions that result from “serious driving violations” convictions, reckless driving included, and punishments from the State of Virginia.